Zireael07/The-Veins-of-the-Earth-original/FEATURES.md

 - randomized unarmed and weapon damage; archery and reach weapons; two weapon fighting penalties & feats
 - attack roll & AC & critical hits & offhand attack (including double weapons) & iterative attacks
 - death at -10 and detrimental effects both at 0 and in the -1 to -9 range; certain monsters can now poison you, reducing your stats
-- saving throws printed to log; now take the best of two stats (Dex-Int; Con-Str; Wis-Cha)
+- saving throws printed to log; take the best of two stats (Dex-Int; Con-Str; Wis-Cha)
 - inventory (with equipdoll) & encumbrance
 - spellbook now with spell information included and an iconed hotbar for spells [Seb]; some 0, 1st, 2nd, 3rd level spells
 - armor spell failure chance; key stat must be 9 to cast spells; casters gain access to next spell level every 3rd level
 - spell-like abilities for drow & duergar; other spell-likes as random perks at start
 - Spellcraft test required to identify spells cast by others
 - polymorphing & wild shape
-- clerics now pick from 16 deities which limit their alignment and domain choices (44 domains total)
 - skill checks (printed to log) including armor check penalty & racial or feat bonuses; opposed checks
 - stealth & sneak attacks
 - all weapons from SRD; magic armors and shields; magic weapons; light sources; wondrous items; specific magic items